 Splash is kind and loves being groomed and fussed with, especially by familiar friends!
 She can be a little wary when meeting new people but she warms up quickly.
 The barn volunteers who’ve been asked to give her attention definitely noticed when she decided to add them to ‘her’ group of groupies!

 Splash’s exceptional grooming manners continue under saddle, where she is attentive and ready to work.
 Like Capri and Jet, Splash is a bit of a ‘work horse’ and she needed extra time learning that sometimes ‘work’ means chilling out while your rider is doing something with a side walker.
 With her children’s showing background, Splash is very light and respectful to the aids and she can be a good fit for the smaller CARD riders working on honing riding skills.
 Under saddle she’s working on learning to relax and breathe because she’s a bit of an over-achiever and always wants to get things right the first time!

 Outside, Splash’s best friend is Capri.
 In the barn though, her best friend is Scot whom she trusts to let her know scary new things are okay.

 Riley is a bit of a ‘dark horse’ in more ways than one!
 Not much is known about his background before he came to CARD.
 He is a former lesson horse and prior to that, a racehorse!
-The staff will be using his lip tattoo to track down his records.
+The staff used his lip tattoo to track down his records.
 If we are reading his tattoo correctly, Riley was born in Maryland and known as “Lord Kelly”.
 He raced 5 times and won $750.00.

 What we do know is that Riley is wonderfully kind and sweet-natured, and that he has been unflappable through all his training: “Oh, you have a part of the building that moves up and down with a big noise and people climb onto me from there?
 Okay.”